| 5.4 Thermal

 heat conductors, due to their relatively high thermal conductivity

+compared with other electrically insulating materials.
 Other ceramic materials, in contrast, are used for thermal

 insulation due to their low thermal conductivity.
 These insulating